underscoreio/essential-scala/src/pages/intro/literals.md

 ## Literal Objects

 We have already covered some of Scala's basic types.
-In these section we're going to round out that knowledge by covering all Scala's **literal expressions**.
+In this section we're going to round out that knowledge by covering all of Scala's **literal expressions**.
 A literal expression represents a fixed value that stands "for itself".
 Here's an example:

 ~~~ scala
 scala> 42